squiidz/fur/README.md

 ## What is fur ?

-fur is just a very simple web server api, to make things a little bit less repetetive.
-No revolution in this package, just a simple way to build your Web application basics faster.
+fur is just a very simple web server api, to make things less repetetive.
+No revolution of any kind in this package, just a simple way to build your Web application basics. fur have not the goal to be a framework at all !
+It is more in a way of toolkit (e.g Gorilla).

+## What it does ..?

+- Middleware Chaining.
+- Global Middleware declaration.
+- Shorter version, for static files serving.
+- Server instance as a Struct.
+- Chaining Options on the Server at Creation.

 ![alt tag](http://upload.wikimedia.org/wikipedia/commons/8/8c/Marmota.jpg)